-Options Description Settings QTc Configures whether to trigger the QTc alarm.
-On, Off Alarm high limit range: 200 ms to 800ms; the step is 1ms.
+Options Description Settings

+QTc Configures whether to trigger On, Off

+the QTo the QTc alarm.
+Alarm high limit range: 200 ms to 800ms; the step is 1ms.
 The default is 500 for adult and the default is 480 for pediatric.

 Alarm priority: Low, Med , High

-Options Description Settings ΔQTc Configures whether to trigger the ΔQTc alarm.
-On, Off Alarm high limit range: 30ms to 200 ms; the step is 1ms.
+Options Description Settings ΔQTc Configures whether to trigger the $\Delta QTc$ alarm.
+On, Off the $\Delta QTc$ alarm.
+Alarm high limit range: 30ms to 200 ms; the step is 1ms.
 The default is 60 .
 Alarm priority: Low, Med , High